w3c/web-performance/charter_comments.md

-* “Privacy preserving monitoring” - proposal from AlexC, to be discussed
-    * Potential collaboration with the IETF PPM WG
 * Sustainability - should it be covered in scope?
 No direct deliverables just yet
 * Lab tooling related browser interop - should it go back to being in scope?